Bliss-Bass/Documentation/legal/END_USER_LICENSE_AGREEMENT.md

 You may not:

 * Modify, adapt, translate, or create derivative works based on the Software.
+* Disable any system services that are used in licensing or serial number generation.
 * Reverse engineer, decompile, disassemble, or otherwise attempt to discover the source code of the Software.
 * Rent, lease, sell, sublicense, assign, or transfer your rights under this Agreement to any third party.